sashulinator/project-with-tree/src/abstract/align/README.md

 ## Features

+### Subscribes to DOM

-1. The `a-Align` component uses the `alignElement` function from the `dom-align-ts` library.
+The `a-Align` component uses the `alignElement` function from the `dom-align-ts` library.
 This function positions one element relative to another element once, i.e., it does not reposition when the DOM changes.
 The `a-Align` subscribes to:

-1. Scrolling of the parent elements `sourceElement` and `targetElement`.
+- Scrolling of the parent elements `sourceElement` and `targetElement`.
-1. Changes in the sizes of `sourceElement` and `targetElement`.
+- Changes in the sizes of `sourceElement` and `targetElement`.
-1. Changes in the browser window size.
+- Changes in the browser window size.

-1. It ports `sourceElement` to `containerElement`.
+### Ports `sourceElement` to `containerElement`.

+Ports `sourceElement` to `containerElement` by `React.createPortal`.

 ## subtree